cristip73/MCP-email-server/README.md

 Add the MCP server to Claude Desktop:

-Go into cloud settings then go into developer mode then choose edit config and edit the JSON file
+Go into Claude Desktop settings then go into Developer Mode then choose Edit Config and edit the JSON file

-Example of a local config file for Claude Desktop:
+#### Example of a local config file for Claude Desktop.

+If you have multiple MCPs be careful with you syntax.
+You should add them under "mcpServers" not copy the whole section below.
+Ask AI for help if you are unsure.

 ```json
 {
   "mcpServers": {